• Skip to primary navigation

 For brown sugar syrup, use brown sugar instead of white sugar.

-For pumpkin - check out How to Make Pumpkin Sauce.
+Interested in pumpkin?
+Check out How to Make Pumpkin Sauce.

-For peppermint - use this DIY Peppermint Syrup recipe or add fresh mint leaves to the hot water and sugar mixture.
+Love peppermint?
+Use this DIY Peppermint Syrup recipe or add fresh mint leaves to the hot water and sugar mixture.

 For lavender syrup, add dried lavender (culinary grade).
+Neighbor Food has an Easy Lavender Simple Syrup Recipe with helpful tips and recommendations.

 For honey syrup, use honey instead of sugar.